 Replacing the Rub Rails is one of the most common repairs on Boston Whalers.
-Your local dealer is the best source for materials.
+Twin Cities Marine is the best source for materials; see below for their information.
 If you have a pre-1970's boat, you may want to upgrade to the newer style rub rail.
 Refitting the Rub Rail will take about 2-3 hours and require just simple tools.
 The procedure is described below.

 Boston Whaler boats have two distinct styles of rub railing.
 These are easily recognized; one was white: one was black.